CarpathianUA/MDS1-team7-bot-assistant/README.md

 ## Getting Started

-To get started, simply run the `bot-assistant` program on your local machine after installation.
+To get started, simply run the `bot-assistant` program in your terminal after installation.

 ## Contact Commands